Danondso/Moon/about/index.md

 I thought I'd try blogging or something like that.

-Chronicaling the things I do sounds fun.
+Chronicling the things I do sounds fun.

 Btw shout out to the theme's creator <a href="https://github.com/TaylanTatli" target="_blank">TaylanTatli</a>, it's absolutely gorgeous.